-i.
-Composition of the board (Section 7)

-In recent years boardroom diversity has been a much discussed topic by regulators, lawmakers, research institutions and industry bodies globally.
-Board diversity is encouraged in order to help avoid 'group-think' by allowing a variety of perspectives to be brought to bear on board discussions.
-Although diversity encompasses many elements, much of the international discussion has been in the area of gender diversity.
-While there appears to be a general agreement that diversity in board composition can bring benefits, there are varying approaches taken internationally to promote gender diversity in board composition.
+Specifie Specific areas for comment i.
+Compos i.
+Composition of the board (Section 7) 12 In recent years boardroom diversity has been a much discussed The requirement to appoint 2 INED's to a quasi-captive low topic by regulators, lawmakers, research institutions and industry impact institution ensures sufficient skills diversity for the bodies globally.
+Board diversity is encouraged in order to help nature, scale and complexity of such institutions. avoid 'group-think' by allowing a variety of perspectives to be brought to bear on board discussions.
+Although diversity While we believe in the importance of fostering gender encompasses many elements, much of the international discussion diversity, the imposition of gender quotas on boards would be has been in the area of gender diversity.
+While there appears to be very difficult to manage, particularly given the current INED a general agreement that diversity in board composition can bring pool. benefits, there are varying approaches taken internationally to promote gender diversity in board composition.
 In recent years some countries in Europe have introduced laws aimed at facilitating board gender diversity, including quotas.
-Others have chosen to foster board diversity by means of increased disclosure requirements for listed companies regarding their diversity objectives or voluntary codes where, for example, the board is to include gender diversity considerations as a factor when deciding on board appointments.
+Others have chosen to foster board diversity by means of increased disclosure requirements for listed companies regarding their diversity objectives or voluntary codes where, for example, the board it to include gender diversity considerations as a factor when deciding on board appointments.
 Recent developments at a pan-European level include the Capital Requirements Directive IV which requires that credit institutions which are 'significant in terms of size, internal organisation and the nature, scope and complexity of their activities' establish a target for the representation of the under-represented gender on the board and devise a policy to achieve the target.
-Additionally, the European Commission has proposed legislation, which is currently under discussion, with the aim of attaining a 40% objective of the under-represented gender in non-executive board-member positions in publicly listed companies (excluding small and medium sized enterprises) by 2020.
+Additional, the European Commission has proposed legislation, which is currently under discussion, with the aim of attaining a 40% objective of the under-represented gender in non-executive board-member positions in publicly listed companies (excluding small and medium sized enterprises) by 2020.
 More broadly, the 2011 European Commission Green Paper on the EU Corporate Governance Framework discussed the benefits of having professional, international and gender diversity in board composition.
-The EU Action Plan for Corporate Governance has a stated aim (for EU publicly listed companies) of having 'a broader diversity perspective, covering aspects such as age, nationality, professional and educational background and others....it will cover all administrative, management and supervisory bodies in a company.'
-The Walker ii.
-Directorships limits (Section 7 & Appendix 1 Additional obligations on High Impact institutions)

-Review highlighted the importance of having diversity in skillsets and different types of experience on the board of financial institutions.

-The Central Bank is seeking specific feedback from respondents as to whether a provision in relation to diversity requirements should be introduced into the Code and, if so, the nature of any such requirement.
+The EU Action Plan for Corporate Governance has a stated aim (for EU publicly listed companies) of having 'a broader diversity perspective, covering aspects such as age, nationality, professional and educational background and others it will cover all administrative, management and supervisory bodies in a company.'
+The Walker Review highlighted the importance of having diversity in skillsets and different types of experience on the board of financial institutions.
+The Control Depty is eaching providing foodback from The Central Bank is seeking specific feedback from respondents as to whether a provision in relation to diversity requirements should be introduced into the Code and, if so, the nature of any such requirement.